Thrissur Pooram (film)

 Thrissur Pooram is a 2019 Indian Malayalam-language action film directed by Rajesh Mohanan and written by Ratheesh Vegha who also composed the music.
 It stars Jayasurya, Swathi Reddy, Sabumon Abdusamad, Vijay Babu, Sudev Nair, T.G.
 Ravi, Sreejith Ravi, Manikuttan, Indrans, Sudheer Karamana, Sadiq, Valsala Menon, and Mallika Sukumaran.
 The film follows the tale of the young gangster, Pullu Giri, in the city of Thrissur.

-The film was produced by Vijay Babu under the banner of Friday Film House and was released on 20 December 2019 and was a commercial failure.
+The film was produced by Vijay Babu under the banner of Friday Film House and was released on 20 December 2019 and was an average grosser at the box office.

 Plot

-Pullu Giri becomes a juvenile criminal at the age of 10 after he murders his mother's killer.
+Pullu Giri becomes a juvenile criminal at the age of 10 after he murders his mother's killer who accidentally slits Giri's Mother's throat instead of Rajalakshmi.
 His modus operandi is to stab with a rabies infected knife.
 After his mother's death, he is raised by Rajalakshmi alias Vakkeelamma, an esteemed criminal lawyer of Thrissur.

 At present, Giri is a former gangster who lives peacefully by running his own bottled water company in Thrissur and is married to Veni and bears a daughter.
 He occasionally has brushes with the cops as the city police commissioner, Raman Moorthy, keeps an eye on him.
 Thrissur is currently donned by two gangster brothers, Shyam Rangan and Sudeep, who are gold smugglers and real estate mafias.
 Giri gets dragged back into crime when his friend, Balan, gets in trouble after renting a car to gold smugglers working for Sudeep.

 Sudeep kills Balan who has gone to explain his innocence.
 Enraged, Giri plans and kills Sudeep by faking a road accident.
 Shyam vows revenge on Giri, who along with his friend Teja, orchestrates the kidnap of Veni and strips her naked in the busy market.
 He also burns down Giri's water-bottling plant.
 Veni requests Giri to avenge the humiliation.
 Giri gets hold of Teja and extracts information on the next gold consignment worth ₹100 crore.
 He captures the gold, smuggles it back to Kerala in a KSRTC bus, and stabs Teja with a rabies infected knife.

 Giri surrenders the gold to Moorthy, and Shyam orders a hit on Giri, who is attacked by a large group of hitmen.
 Though Giri manages to defeat the attackers, he is betrayed by his trusted lieutenant who stabs and leaves him to die.
 His other lieutenants, Alli and Murugan, find and kill the betrayer while Shyam learns that Giri is alive.
 With his business empire crumbling due to the lost gold, Shyam seeks a compromise with Giri on his lawyer's advice.
 Shyam and his lawyer meet the limping Giri in a local tea stall.
 While they meet, the tea stall owner kills Shyam as he killed his son in a hit-and-run case.
 In the aftermath, Giri resumes his peaceful life.